arduino/docs-content/content/software/ide-v1/tutorials/getting-started/cores/arduino-mbed-max-carrier/content.md

 ### Uploading a simple example

 You are now ready to start using your board!
-The easiest way to check that everything is working, is to upload just a simple sketch example to your board.
+The easiest way to check that everything is working, is to upload a simple sketch example to your board.

-Copy and paste the below code into your IDE:
+Copy and paste the below code into your empty sketch on your IDE:

 ```arduino
 int pin1 = D0;